You are currently viewing Motorcycle Carb Leaking Gas: Reasons and Fixes

 Ever notice a hissing sound coming from under the gas tank?
 That air leak noise is your carb telling you it’s not sealing right.

 Without a proper vacuum, the carb can’t do its job of mixing fuel and air.
-It’s like trying to suck through a straw with a hole in it – real difficult to get any suction going.
 Time to inspect those rubber intake boots!

 c.
 Terrible Mileage